LardoBoffin/AdventureLanguage/README.md

 10) The directions for a room are now automatically shown as part of the room code.
 This allows much reduced message file size.
 Some work still to do on making it look nice!

+11) Implement a process to remove spaces from the tokenised BBC BASIC file (based on a switch).
+This currently removes about 900 bytes from the Banzai adventure.

 I have a number of immediate plans for the game engine and compiler (in no specific order):

 1) Include wandering monsters / NPCs.